Caminar Contigo

 You can help and support the Caminar Contigo program directly here.

-What will the program do?
+What does the program do?

 The goal of the program is to reduce suffering, improve mental health and psychosocial wellbeing, and the decrease of violations to the legal rights for refugees, asylum seekers, and other displaced people in the Cd.
 Juarez & El Paso region through the provision of information, support, and other legal and MHPSS services.

-Program activities for the affected individuals and families in the in the U.S. supported from our El Paso office will include, but are not limited to:
+Program activities for the affected individuals and families in the in the U.S. supported from our El Paso office include, but are not limited to:

 - psychoeducational support groups and workshops